milesj/shapeshifter/README.md

 words: SchemaWordsEnum;
 ```

+> Transpilation output slightly differs when using GraphQL.

 #### Shapes

 A `shape` is a key-value object with its own set of attributes and
 types.
 A shape differs from an object in that an object defines the
 type for all keys and values, while a shape defines individual
 attributes.
-This provides nested structures within a schema.
+This provides nested structures within a schematic.

 A shape is similar to a struct found in the C language.